vlumikero/home-assistant-securitas/README.md

 # home-assistant-securitas
-A custom component for Home Assistant for Securitas Home Alarm
+A custom component for Home Assistant for Securitas Home Alarm.

+The original component was developed by @nwiborg, continued development by @vlumikero.

 The platform contains:
 * Switch for arming Securitas Home Alarm in Away Mode